-The Coast Guard is establishing three temporary safety zones for New Year's Eve fireworks displays on Saturday, December 31, 2011 on navigable waters of the Captain of the Port Miami Zone.
+The Coast Guard is establishing three temporary safety zones for New Year's Eve fireworks displays on Monday, December 31, 2012 on navigable waters of the Captain of the Port Miami Zone.
 The three safety zones are listed below.

-1. Miami Beach, Florida.
-All waters within a 374 yard radius around the barge from which the fireworks will be launched, located 275 yards east of Bay Front Park.
-This safety zone will be enforced from 11:59 p.m. on December

-31, 2011 until 12:30 a.m. on January 1, 2012.
+1. Miami, Florida.
+All waters within a 280 yard radius around the barge from which the fireworks will be launched, located 200 yards east of Bay Front Park.
+This safety zone will be enforced from 10:00 p.m. on December 31, 2012 until 12:30 a.m. on January 1, 2013.

 2. Miami Beach, Florida.
-All waters within a 234 yard radius around the barge from which the fireworks will be launched, located 650 yards north east of Star Island.
-This safety zone will be enforced from 11:59 p.m. on December 31, 2011 until 12:30 a.m. on January 1, 2012.
+All waters within a 280 yard radius around the barge from which the fireworks will be launched, located 650 yards northeast of Star Island, and west of the Mondrian Hotel in Miami Beach, FL.
+This safety zone will be enforced from 10:00 p.m. on December 31, 2012 until 12:30 a.m.

+on January 1, 2013.

 3. West Palm Beach, Florida.
 All waters within a 280 yard radius around the barge from which the fireworks will be launched, located 650 yards north of Royal Park Bascule Bridge.
-This safety zone will be enforced from 11:59 p.m. on December 31, 2011 until 12:30 a.m. on January 1, 2012.
+This safety zone will be enforced from 10:00 p.m. on December 31, 2012 until 12:30 a.m. on January 1, 2013.

 Persons and vessels are prohibited from entering, transiting through, anchoring in, or remaining within any of the safety zones unless authorized by the Captain of the Port Miami or a designated representative.
-Persons and vessels desiring to enter, transit through, anchor in, or remain within any of the safety zones may contact the Captain of the Port Miami by telephone at (305) 535-4472, or a designated representative via VHF radio on channel 16, to request authorization.
+Persons and vessels desiring to enter, transit through, anchor in, or remain within any of the safety zones may contact the Captain of the Port Miami by telephone at 305-535-4472, or a designated representative via VHF radio on channel 16, to request authorization.
 If authorization to enter, transit through, anchor in, or remain within any of the safety zones is granted by the Captain of the Port Miami or a designated representative, all persons and vessels receiving such authorization must comply with the instructions of the Captain of the Port Miami or a designated representative.
 The Coast Guard will provide notice of the safety zones by Local Notice to Mariners, Broadcast Notice to Mariners, and onscene designated representatives.

-Regulatory Analyses
+D. Regulatory Analyses

 We developed this rule after considering numerous statutes and executive orders related to rulemaking.
-Below we summarize our analyses based on 13 of these statutes or executive orders.
+Below we summarize our analyses based on these statutes and executive orders.

-Regulatory Planning and Review
+1. Regulatory Planning and Review